TwilightZebby/MooBot/README.md

 >
 > ~~*(Well actually the true limit is 62.5k commands per scope, should you account for sub-commands and sub-command groups.
 But the UI still needs improving for this lol)*~~

 > While the above used to be true, Discord's Application Commands system has since started to improve greatly.
-As such, TwilightZebby is slowly allowing more Slash Commands to be added (but would like to keep below 20 total until the Slash Command List is improved to support hidden and compacted Commands).
+As such, TwilightZebby is slowly allowing more Slash Commands to be added (but would like to keep below 20 total until the Slash Command List is improved to support compacted Sub-Commands).

 ## Can I add this Bot to my own Server?